Aloo pakoda are spicy, crispy potato and gram flour fritters. A perfect evening snack with a cup of tea.

-- In big bowl take gram flour, sooji if using, rice flour, salt, chili powder, cumin, coriander powder, baking powder and mix all the dry ingredients.
+In big bowl take gram flour, sooji if using, rice flour, salt, chili powder, cumin, coriander powder, baking soda and mix all the dry ingredients.

-- Add grated potato to the flour mixture and mix well to incorporate the potato grate to the flour mixture to form a batter.
+Then add grated potato to the flour mixture and mix well to form a batter.

 - Sooji is added to make pokoda crisp.
 The first time I made these pakoda, I did not use sooji and add 2 tbsp. of rice flour and the pakoda were not crispy.
 This time I added fine sooji and some rice flour.